MiWeiss/licenseplate/docs/pages/development.md

-When implementing a change, please make sure that *licenseplate* keeps the number of API requests to a minimum, and don't include any external packages.
+When implementing a change, please make sure that *licenseplate* keeps the number of API requests to a minimum, and that it does not rely on any external packages.

 ### Roadmap
 The following is an incomplete list of ideas I'd like to get done sooner or later: